nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 |-----------|------------------------------------------|-----------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|
 | INDEX     | INDEX of a client or a listing in a list | INDEX are positive integers that are `one-based` (i.e. `>= 1`). | Commonly used in edit and delete clients/listings to make reference to these objects in their respective lists |

+**Notes:**
+1. Since `INDEX` is **one-based**, the first item in the list cannot start with `0`.
+2. EZSTATES handles errors related to the INDEX parameter in two ways:
+   1. If `INDEX` is an invalid number ((e.g., non-positive integers, numbers larger than Integer.MAX_VALUE, or non-integer values like 4.5), it will be flagged as an invalid command format.
+   2. If `INDEX` is a valid integer but exceeds the size of the currently displayed list (client/listing), it will be flagged as an invalid index.
+Supported values are [1, displayed list size].

 #### Prefix Notation

 Prefixes follow the same structure: